sveltejs/kit/.changeset/proud-taxis-admire.md

 '@sveltejs/adapter-cloudflare': minor
 ---

-feat: add `.assetsignore` file to avoid serving known server-only files to browser
+feat: generate `.assetsignore` file for use with Cloudflare Workers Static Assets